zero14c/OCI/OCI Queue.md

 The Queue service uses the following concepts.

 #### message
-A message is an element in a queue that contains a payload in the form of a string.
+A message is an element in a queue that contains a __`payload`__ in the form of a __`string`__.
 The string can be in any format, including XML, JSON, CSV, a Base64-encoded binary message, and even compressed formats such as gzip.
 Producers and consumers should agree upon the message format.
 Each message is processed independently.

 #### producer
 A client which sends messages to the queue.